kxh001/ITdiffusion/README.md

 # Information-Theoretic Diffusion (ITD)

-Code for the paper [Information-Theoretic Diffusion](https://arxiv.org/abs/2302.03792), published at ICLR 2023.
+- Code for the paper [Information-Theoretic Diffusion](https://arxiv.org/abs/2302.03792), published at ICLR 2023.
+- A [simplified demonstration](https://github.com/gregversteeg/InfoDiffusionSimple) is also provided with vivid visualization and examples.

 We introduce a new mathematical foundation for diffusion models inspired by classic results in information theory, which yields a unified objective for modeling either continuous or discrete data and provides justification for ensembling of diffusion models.